ayoinc/Project/readme/README.md

 Jenkins web service will now run with ec2 instance current public address on port 8080

 I have tried various protocols for the deployment, depending on what Vakt uses as the most secure as more appropriate to use as Devops Engineer.

-_In my own case, in Jenkins, new job was created as FreeStyle Project, GitHub url was specified and the following shell script was invoked:
+In Jenkins, new job was created as FreeStyle Project, GitHub url was specified and the following shell script was invoked:

 ```node {
 stage (‘Prepare environment’) {